How To Apply for Immigrant Based on Employment

 Appealing an Adverse Decision

-You may appeal if your Petition for Alien Worker is denied.
-To do so, you must file a Notice of Appeal and the required fee with the appropriate USCIS Regional Service Center within 33 days of receiving notice of the denial.
+You may appeal if your Petition for Alien Worker gets denied.
+To do so, you must file a Notice of Appeal and the required fee with the appropriate USCIS Regional Service Center within 33 days of getting notice of the denial.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help